 One can also define functions with multiple input arguments and even keyword arguments.
-Here the qutip.parallel.parallel_map and qutip.parallel.parfor functions behaves differently: While qutip.parallel.parallel_map only iterate over the values arguments, the qutip.parallel.parallel.parfor function simultaneously iterates over all arguments:
+Here the qutip.parallel.parallel_map and qutip.parallel.paralle

 Note that the keyword arguments can be anything you like, but the keyword values are not iterated over.
 The keyword argument num_cpus is reserved as it sets the number of CPU's used by parfor.
 By default, this value is set to the total number of physical processors on your system.
 You can change this number to a lower value, however setting it higher than the number of CPU's will cause a drop in performance.
-In qutip.parallel. parallel_map, keyword arguments to the task function are specified using task_kwargs argument, so there is no special reserved keyword arguments.
+In qutip.parallel.parallel.parallel.map, keyword arguments to the task function are specified using task_kwargs argument, so there is no special reserved keyword arguments.

-The qutip.parallel.parallel_map function also supports progressbar, using the keyword argument progress_bar which can be set to True or to an instance of qutip.ui.progressbar.
-BaseProgressBar.
+The qutip.parallel.parallel_map function also supports progressbar, using the keyword argument progress_bar which can be set to True or to an instance of qutip.ui.progressbar.BaseProgressBar.
 There is a function called qutip.parallel.serial_map that works as a non-parallel drop-in replacement for qutip.parallel.parallel_map, which allows easy switching between serial and parallel computation.